Skyclad0bserver/polymetals/README.md

 # polymetals
-Custom polybar script that displays the price of silver, gold, and/or platinum.
+Custom polybar script that displays the price of silver, gold, platinum, and/or copper.

 ## Python Modules Needed
 * 'pandas'